 What I actually did vs what the AI did

 That’s not nothing.
 But it’s also not traditional coding.
-It’s closer to directing than writing — which, coming from a design background, is a frame that actually makes sense to me.
+It’s closer to directing than writing, and coming from a design background, that’s a frame that actually makes sense to me.

 What shipped